palarmi/ai-infrastructure-for-materials-discovery/docs/index.md

 ### Synthetic Data and In Silico Simulation {#synthetic-data}

-Computational tools and databases used for physics-based modeling and simulation-driven data generation in materials research.
+Simulation-based tools and repositories used to generate structured datasets under controlled physical assumptions.

 #### Simulation Softwares